5 Exit Survey Questions to Reduce Employee Turnover

-Those questions don’t necessarily have straightforward answers.
-For example, remote workers may feel disconnected from their teams or frustrated by return-to-work requirements.
+Those questions don't necessarily have straightforward answers.
 Our panel research study of more than 1,000 Fortune 500 employees found that 50% of employees would look for a new job if their employer required them to return to in-office work.
+Flexibility remains a major factor, but it's only one piece of the puzzle.

 To understand your company’s turnover (or “churn”) rates, listen to your team.
 Exit surveys for employees provide an exceptional resource for reducing turnover and making data-based operational decisions.